finbourne/luminesce-sdk-python-preview/sdk/docs/SqlBackgroundExecutionApi.md

 with luminesce.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = luminesce.SqlBackgroundExecutionApi(api_client)
-    body = 'body_example' # str | The HoneycombSql query to kick off.
+    body = 'body_example' # str | The LuminesceSql query to kick off.
 query_name = 'Intentionally slow test query' # str | A name for this query.
 This goes into logs and is available in `Sys.Logs.HcQueryStart`. (optional) timeout_seconds = 0 # int | Maximum time the query may run for, in seconds: <0 → ∞, 0 → 7200 (2h) (optional) (default to 0)
 keep_for_seconds = 0 # int | Maximum time the result may be kept for, in seconds: <0 → 1200 (20m), 0 → 28800 (8h), max = 2,678,400 (31d) (optional) (default to 0)

     try:
-        # StartQuery: Starts to Execute HoneycombSql in the background.
+        # StartQuery: Starts to Execute LuminesceSql in the background.
         api_response = api_instance.start_query(body, query_name=query_name, timeout_seconds=timeout_seconds, keep_for_seconds=keep_for_seconds)
         pprint(api_response)
     except ApiException as e: